frypatch/The-Price-of-Remembering/book/CHAPTER_02.md

 Day after day, I chased the idea around in circles.
 My peers came and went.
 They quenched iron in oil and coaxed light from reluctant sympathy lamps.
 They watched the mechanisms fail on my table, but no one lingered, and I preferred it that way.

 It took weeks, the kind of weeks that dissolve all thought of food or rest.
 But when I worked the last refinement true, when I had closed the last tolerance to less than a hair’s width, the design sang through me.
 “The Stainless.”
-A device that married a series of elegant coils to a tempered brass plate that bent to punishment.
+A device that married a series of elegant coils to a tempered brass plate that absorbed punishment.
 Within, a collection of garnets smoothed gears that safely metered back the resulting force.

 Its purpose?
 Nothing profound.
 Just to endure.

+I should have left it at that.
+A clever curiosity, nothing more.
+But word spread the way it does at the University, and soon students came by my workbench to test it themselves.
+They bent it, twisted it, dropped it from heights that should have shattered lesser work.
+It held.
+Every time, it held.

 It became a small wonder at the University.
-Students tested its limits with glee, finding it all but unbreakable.
-My first demonstration of it drew a dry laugh from Kilvin as he watched it with what looked like simple fondness.
+When I showed it to Kilvin, it drew a dry laugh from him as he watched it with what looked like simple fondness.
 But when the laughter faded, he turned the small contraption over in his hands, inspecting every detail with those thick, deliberate fingers of his.

 “It is beautiful, Kvothe,” Kilvin said in a calming tone.
 “But beauty is never untangled from its costs.”